code-with-roz/code-with-roz.github.io/_posts/2022-07-14-kNN-Clustering.md

 ---
 layout: post
-title: Data Driven Marketing Strategy
+title: kNN Clustering
-categories: [Prediction]
+categories: [Clustering]
 ---

 Financial intitutions invest enourmous amounts of money running campaigns on new product offerings to their existing customers and to acquire new business through traditional media and (most recently) digital media strategies.
 The use of these marketing strategies is to determine the customer segments that would be most likely to subscribe to their product offerring.